gvwilson/thirdbit/_posts/2019/2019-05-30-software-engineering-revisited.md

         how do we interpet the results correctly, especially without making errors about what the results are actually saying?
 -   Are long functions or methods buggier than short ones?
-    -   It would be surprising if they weren't---what we're probably actually asking is, "Are longer pieces of code buggier *per line* (or per statement) than short ones?"
+    -   It would be surprising if they weren't—what we're probably actually asking is, "Are longer pieces of code buggier *per line* (or per statement) than short ones?"
     -   To answer that,
         we need to figure out how to attribute bugs to lines of source,